 If you are considering a new endowment for the University Library, please contact the University Library Administration Office at (510) 885-3664, or the University Advancement Office at (510) 885-2150.

-Those interested in donating materials to the Library are asked to contact the Collection Development coordinators, Liz Ginno or Jeffra Bussmann, or the University Librarian, John Wenzler.
+Those interested in donating materials to the Library are asked to contact the Collection Development coordinator, Jeffra Bussmann, or the Dean of the University Libraries, John Wenzler.
 We encourage donors to give their materials to the Hayward Public Library as they are happy to accept donations.

 The Library may accept donations of materials in all formats, subject areas and languages relevant to the curriculum and the collection, reserving the right to dispose of them as appropriate.